 This gluten-free and vegan plant-based food company in East Orchard, Shaftesbury, was created in 2018 by Jasmin Giles, who is passionate about promoting healthy eating, and the positive affects this can have on our bodies, the environment and our general well being.
 The range of ‘no-bake’ bars and ‘bliss balls’ are made using nuts, seeds, dried fruits and nutrient dense ingredients.
 It’s health-conscious eating, and G&G works with a yoga retreat and nutritionist locally.
 Jasmin also runs a catering business as well as selling her treats online.

-Shaftesbury was left bereft when its deli-cum-cafe Turnbulls closed down last year.
+Shaftesbury was left bereft when its deli-cum-cafe Turnbulls closed in 2018.
 Happily, deputy manager Carolyn Hopkins put her extensive knowledge of cheese to set up a new venture: The Truckle Truck, a cheesemonger on wheels.
 Her distinctive 1969 French Citroen truck Susie is often seen at market in town and elsewhere dispensing her renowned gorgonzola (other cheeses available, some of the finest of this region, the UK generally and overseas) – and now Carolyn has put her fare online, with some 15 cheeses available at the time of checking (plus various biscuits and accompaniments).

 The Botanical Candle Co started making soy wax candles in 2014 as an alternative to paraffin.
-As the business has grown rapidly, it took over the shop premises of Enchanted Plants in Shaftesbury where there is a team of six hand pouring, packing and dispatching thousands of candles every month.
-It’s a story of rapid growth and brilliant marketing – you can also buy direct from their Instagram page on mobile, a thing of wonder (and with 18,000 followers, testimony to the quality and appeal of the products).
+As the business has grown rapidly, it took over the shop premises of Enchanted Plants in Shaftesbury where there is a team of 14 hand pouring, packing and dispatching thousands of candles every month.
+It’s a story of rapid growth and brilliant marketing – you can also buy direct from their Instagram page on mobile, a thing of wonder (and with 25,000 followers, testimony to the quality and appeal of the products).

 A wooden shaving brush with vegan bristles is on sale for £10, frequently bought alongside soap with orange and lavender essential oils, soothing aloe vera and clay for a natural velvety lather.
 “Suitable for men and women: beards, legs and everywhere in-between.”
 Soap: £2.80 extra.